hirememorey/nba-lineup-optimizer/README.md

 - **Basketball Logic Validation** - Automated tests ensure model reasoning makes sense
 - **Real-time Calculations** - Live lineup value analysis using trained coefficients
 - **270 blessed players** with complete skills + archetypes data for 2024-25 season

+## ⚠️ Important Limitations

+**CRITICAL**: The system currently has data quality issues that affect archetype classifications:

+- **Missing Features**: Essential features like shot distance are not populated
+- **Incorrect Archetypes**: Some player classifications are clearly wrong (e.g., Stephen Curry as "3&D")
+- **Limited Reliability**: Player acquisition recommendations may be inaccurate

+**Before using for real decisions, please review `DATA_QUALITY_ISSUES.md` for detailed analysis.**

 **Key Achievement**: All verification failures have been resolved by correcting the data access patterns and implementing proper contract enforcement.